For the majority of separated couples, applying for a Divorce Certificate is the final step in having their marriage formally recognised as dissolved.

 Step 4: Obtaining an Affidavit of Acknowledgement of Service

 When the sealed application form has been served, your former spouse will need to sign an Affidavit of Acknowledgement of Service.
 If the documents have been served in person, this can be completed at the time of service.
-There is a requirement that the signature be verified so it may assist in having someone who knows your former spouse to serve the documents.
+There is a requirement that the signature is verified so it may assist in having someone who knows your former spouse to serve the documents.
 If effecting service by post, your former spouse will need to sign this Acknowledgement and send it back to you.

 Once this Acknowledgement is received, this form, together with the Affidavit of Service can be lodged with the Court either online or in person at the Court Registry.